kinnetica/kinnetica.com/_posts/2011-04-10-css-selection-attribute.markdown

 layout: post
 title: CSS Selection Attribute
 category: css
+description: Details about how the CSS selection element works.
 ---

 One of the lesser-known features of CSS is the option to style text selected by the user.
-This is achieved using the `::selection` attribute.
+This is achieved using the `::selection` pseudo-element.
 Here is an example:

 {% highlight css %}
 ::selection {